moscuet/Everyday_JS_Learning/Readme.md

 ### Topics: Let, const, var

 #### const
 must initialized with a value together with declaration.
-Value can't be changed or reassigned.
-The code block and a function body create a scope for const variables. you can also access the const variable value only after the declaration statement.
+Value can't be changed or reassigned. cannot redeclare The code block and a function body create a scope for const variables. you can also access the const variable value only after the declaration statement.